 After succeeding Haruhisa, his eldest son, Amago Yoshihisa, engaged the shōgun, Ashikaga Yoshiteru, in an effort to reconcile with the Mōri.
 Although the combatants reached an initial agreement, Mōri Motonari unilaterally disregarded the deal and, in 1562, launched a full-blown attack in Izumo in the Second Battle of Gassantoda Castle.
 Yoshihisa took refuge in the castle while the Mōri struck the ten supporting castles known as the Amago jikki which formed a line of defense for the Amago in Izumo.
 In 1563, Motonari attacked Shiraga Castle, laid siege to Gassantoda, and initiated a plan to cut-off provisions to the castle.
 Motonari also applied artifice by defaming a senior retainer named Uyama Hisakane who had earlier contributed his personal resources to procure provisions for the defenders.
 The ever-suspicious Yoshihisa responded by purging Hisakane.
 He finally had no choice other than to surrender the castle in 1566, bringing to an end the rule of the Amago clan as sengoku daimyō.

-Afterwards, surviving retainers, including Yamanaka Yukimori and Tachihara Hisatsuna, served Amago Katsuhisa, and, with the support of Oda Nobunaga, led the resistance, temporarily gaining control of a castle in an attempt to re-establish the Amago.
+Afterwards, surviving retainers, including Yamanaka Yukimori and Tachihara Hisatsuna, served Amago Katsuhisa, and, with the support of Oda Nobunaga, led the resistance, temporarily gaining control of a castle in an attempt to revive the Amago.
 However, in 1578, Katsuhisa took his own life after the Mōri captured Kōzuki Castle in Harima, and Yukimori was executed, resulting in the final demise of the Amago clan.